Chili sauce and paste: Vietnam

 Vietnamese tương ớt (chili sauce) is made from sun-ripened chili peppers, vinegar, garlic, sugar and salt.
 It is very popular in Vietnamese cuisine, often used in a wide variety of foods.

 South Asia

 Chili (Hindi: mirch), fresh, semi-dried or dried, is a crucial ingredient throughout South Asia, with multiple strains having arrived through Portuguese trade from the sixteenth century.
-Many varieties are now popular in different parts of the sub-continent such as Naga Chilli from Nagaland, Chamba Chukh from Himachal Pradesh, Guntur Chilli from Andhra Pradesh, Jwala Chilli from Gujarat among others.
+Many varieties are now popular in different parts of the sub-continent such as Naga chilli from Nagaland, Chamba Chukh from Himachal Pradesh, Guntur chilli from Andhra Pradesh, and Jwala chilli from Gujarat, among others.
 Hot sauces proper, however, were not common until recent decades, as varieties such as bhut jolokia and naga morich attained global fame.